Merzasphor/MWSE/docs/source/types/tes3birthsign.md

 ### `spells`

+*Read-only*.
 A list of spells granted by the birthsign.

 **Returns**: